Marc Kinchen and the MK DUBs. The legendary House music producer - From Detroit, USA. Yes, Detroit!

 Red Eye Records specialized within the music of Drum and Bass and Techno music.

-However, they did cater to people like me (in a limited format) that were into House and Garage music.
+However, they did cater to people like me (in a limited format) who were into House and Garage music.
 It was by going through the piles of records that they had got in that week for House and Garage music.

 They gave me a whole lot to go through them that I had stockpiled for me to listen through.
 I eventually came across listening to the track that changed my attitude toward Marc Kinchen.